Rage Reigns Down

 “Alert!
 Alert!
 This is not a drill!
 Michael, report to the control center, alert!!!”

-Michael remembered watching her while she waited inside her prison, curled up inside herself.
-She was waiting for an end that would ever come.
 He also remembered watching her as she would bite down hard on her fingers to make them bleed.
 Then she would rub her bloody fingers along the wall of her cold dark cells to make tally marks.
+She was counting days.
 She made one tally mark for each day of her confinement.
 She had made so many tally marks on the walls of her prison that Michael couldn’t count them all.

 And her hell, her torment, was the very embodiment of endlessness.
 She was in a box at the bottom of the ocean surrounded by ice cold walls painted with marks of her own blood.